UnderSTANding Our Community

 Parking info for guests:

-Buying a Permit
+Buying a Parking Permit

-Daily permits are available near campus entrances, the cost is $6 per day (see campus map).
+Daily permits are available near campus entrances; the cost is $6 per day (see campus map).

-Hourly permits can be purchased for $2/hour in lot 1, near the Library (around University Circle).
+Hourly permits can be purchased for $2/hour in Lot 1, near the Library (around University Circle).

-2-hour permits are available in parking lot 8 at a reduced rate.
+2-hour permits are available in parking Lot 8 at a reduced rate.

 Upcoming Topics